-A Major Trend Is Underway In Search Engine Marketing
+Local Marketing Is The Trend In Search Engine Marketing

 1. The Internet has become more crowded

 When I started in 1995 there were about 250,000 web sites.
 There were about 5 popular search engines.
 In 2016 there are about 1,000,000,000 web sites (one billion) and there are 2 popular search engines.
 A prominent listing is akin to winning the lottery.
 The numbers prohibit it.
+Both Google and Bing are removing generic listings above the fold to make room for paid listings.
 Spending money on on-screen SEO is not a good investment anymore.
 It was at one time but it is not now.

 2. Maps (Phones)